jewelsofthought/neshama/site/posts/parashot/40a-Chukat_Balak.md

 - And Balaam arose in the morning, and saddled his ass (22:21)

-In order to place before man the "free choice" that is essential to his mission in life, G‑d so ordered His world that every positive force has its negative counterpart.
+<mark>In order to place before man the "free choice" that is essential to his mission in life, G‑d so ordered His world that every positive force has its negative counterpart.
 Were there to exist a good element which cannot be put to corrupt use, then man's potential for evil would be disadvantaged and would not present the equal challenge which makes for the choice factor in life.
-In the words of King Solomon (Ecclesiastes 7:14), "One corresponding to the other, G‑d created."
+In the words of King Solomon (Ecclesiastes 7:14), "One corresponding to the other, G‑d created."</mark>

-But this "equality" between good and evil extends only to the most superficial level of reality.
+<mark>But this "equality" between good and evil extends only to the most superficial level of reality.
 When a person learns to look beyond the surface of things to their inherent purpose, he will see that only the good in the world is real and substantial.
-Good is an existence in its own right, while evil exists merely to provide the tension which imbues the positive acts of man with meaning and significance.
+Good is an existence in its own right, while evil exists merely to provide the tension which imbues the positive acts of man with meaning and significance.</mark>

-Hence, there cannot be anything "original" to evil, which is but a shallow, corrupted refraction of the good in the world.
+<mark>Hence, there cannot be anything "original" to evil, which is but a shallow, corrupted refraction of the good in the world.</mark>

 (The Lubavitcher Rebbe)

+**N**: This is a good reminder to beware of prophecies, even if they may be correct, but are often inaccurate.{.note}

 ---